Chemaclass/chemaclass.com/content/blog/2022-01-24-the-power-of-authority-and-obedience.md

 #### Absent experimenter condition

-When the researcher instructed and prompted the teacher by telephone from another room, obedience feel to 20.5%.
+When the researcher instructed and prompted the teacher by telephone from another room, obedience fell to 20.5%.
 Many participants cheated and missed out shocks or gave less voltage than ordered.
 The proximity of authority figure affects obedience.